3.1 Microstructural investigation

 The line scan region of the (a) austenitic and (c) martensitic substrates, (b) and (d) the EDS analysis of austenitic and martensitic substrates

 It is found that in both substrates, from the interface to the coating, the concentrations of chromium and cobalt increase but the concentration of iron decreases.
 Also, the iron content in the coating for both substrates increases.
-According to the literature, the increased amount of iron in the coating increases the stacking fault energy in the cobalt lattice leading to decreased hardness, corrosion and erosion resistance of the coating7).
+According to the literature, the increased amount of iron in the coating increases the stacking fault energy in the cobalt lattice leading to decreased hardness, corrosion and erosion resistance of the coating

 Fig. 8 illustrates XRD patterns of the Stellite cladding for both substrates.
-In both investigated samples, the main constituent phase of the coating is face centered cubic (FCC) cobalt and the metastable phases such as Cr7C3 and Cr23C6 are t visible in the analysis result.
+In both investigated samples, the main constituent phase of the coating is face centered cubic (FCC) cobalt and the metastable phases such as Cr

 Fig. 8